asimondev/asimondev.github.io/content/blog/remote_clone_non_cdb.md

 ## Create Pluggable Database

 We use *Remote Clone* multitenant feature to clone the existing non-CDB database into the existing CDB as a new PDB.
+You should use the database name and not the database unique name for the non-CDB database.

 ```
 conn / as sysdba

 define my_pdb=pdbg01
+-- Use database name (g01) and not database unique name!
 define my_non_cdb=g01@my_non_cdb

 set echo on